David-Else/developer-workstation-setup-script/README.md

 You will want to look at the installation script and modify it with your own preferences.
 This has been made as easy as possible, and should be self-explanatory.

-The following arrays in `install.sh` contain all the packages that are common to Fedora and RHEL clones:
+The following arrays in `install.sh` contain all the packages that are common to Fedora and RHEL clones.
+They are set at the start of the script:

 ```bash
 rpm_packages_to_remove=()